Anish007TML/Synchronous_FIFO/README.md

 **Test Bench Case Implementation**

-The testbench for the FIFO module generates random data and writes it to the FIFO, then reads it back and compares the results.
+The testbench Synchronous_FIFO_tb.v for the FIFO module generates random data and writes it to the FIFO, then reads it back and compares the results.
 The test bench encompasses a wide range of tests designed to rigourously validate the FIFO's operation.
 Functional tests verify the FIFO's basic operations: write, read, full and empty condition.
 Stress tests evaluate behaviour under extreme conditions such as wrap-around, simultaneous read/write, and overflow/underflow.
 Reset and Duration tests confirm the correct reset functionalitu and long-term stability.